2012maymadness/2012maymadness/README.md

 #
 > Hiya.!
 I'm Candie.
+Also known as ITrapped/Caleb.
 I'm hyperactive sometimes, if not most the time.
 Sometimes not.
 Please bear with me. >.<
+>
+> These are indicated by my status.
+Usually, if i am on BUSY, i will be more quiet, unless i forget to change statuses.
 >
 > "What do you mean by hyperactive?" it means i cant stfu.
 Quite literally...
 0_o (I'm a big yapper, okay.)